schase15/schase15.github.io/_posts/2020-07-31-KNN_Algorithm.md

 #### Baseline Accuracy

 When evaluating model performance, we want to start with a baseline accuracy.
-This is the accuracy score for if we were to simply guess the majority outcome every time.
+This is the accuracy score for if we were to guess the majority outcome every time.
 It gives us a starting point to compare our models to.
 The baseline metric is the best we can do without models.
 Hopefully, our models can improve over the baseline.

 ```python
 # Find the majority count